 The Division of Neonatology expends substantial effort in both clinical and basic science research and enjoys international recognition for its work related to pulmonary vascular biology, and premature lung disease and lung development.
 Historically, large clinical investigations have included studies of surfactant treatment, nitric oxide therapy, the effect of early hydrocortisone on the incidence of bronchopulmonary dysplasia, and the effect of vitamin A on the premature immune system.

-The Division of Neonatology leads the Center for Developmental Biology of the Lung, a state-of-the-art translational and basic research facility comprising 7,000 sq. ft. of laboratory space plus surgical suites, offices, conference rooms, equipment rooms, dark rooms, etc. Extensive equipment and technical staff support an active research program with a focus on pulmonary development and lung injury and repair.
-Laboratory projects are currently focused on pulmonary vascular biology and epithelial growth factors.
+The Division of Neonatology leads the Center for Developmental Biology of the Lung, a state-of-the-art translational and basic research facility comprising 7,000 sq. ft. of laboratory space plus surgical suites, offices, conference rooms, equipment rooms, dark rooms, etc. Extensive equipment and technical staff support an active research program with a focus on neonatal transition at birth, disorders of neonatal transition and neonatal resuscitation, pulmonary development, lung injury and repair.
 Models include the premature ventilated lambs, the fetal sheep ductal ligation-induced PPHN model developed in Buffalo, sheep congenital diaphragmatic hernia model, neonatal rabbit hyperoxia-induced fibrosis, and various transgenic mice lines.
 Laboratory collaborations are well established with Departments of Physiology, Pharmacology, Critical Care, Pathology, and Surgery.